osagie8/tcp-chat/Documentation/capstoneDocs/capstoneBacklog.md

 - Display an error message if the username is already taken during registration.
 **User Management**
 - Implement user registration with a unique username.
+- Be able to kick a user as an admin of group chat.
+- Be able to kick a user from any group chat using the server.
+- Be able to remove user accounts from the database using the server referencing their name.
 - Develop functionality to display a list of all online users.
 - Implement a feature to allow users to change their username dynamically while connected.
 - Implement a logout feature to disconnect users securely.